Kyle Jaros

 Expertise

-Chinese politics; politics of urban and regional development; intergovernmental relations; metropolitan governance; comparative political economy of development
+Chinese politics and political economy; urban and regional development; intergovernmental relations; sub-national diplomacy; US-China relations

 At the Keough School

 Kyle A. Jaros is associate professor of global affairs in the Keough School of Global Affairs at the University of Notre Dame.
-He is a faculty fellow of the Keough School’s Liu Institute for Asia and Asian Studies.
+He is a faculty fellow of the Keough School’s Liu Institute for Asia and Asian Studiesand Pulte Institute for Global Development.

 Courses